8n8/trumat/README.md

 All the code is in the file `main.c`.
 The test files are in `input`.
 To create a new test just add an Elm module to the `input` directory.
 The test runner will make two copies, format one with `elm-format` and the other with `trumat`, and compare the results.

 You can run the tests with `./test.sh` and run the debugger with `./debug.sh`.
 You need to edit the debug file to tell it which Elm file to use.
+You can run the profiler with `./profile.sh` and the memory and address sanitisers with `./sanitise.sh`.